- Salty: The Colorful Adventures of a Well-Seasoned Seadog

 Arnold Mackinac Island Ferry Line

-NEAR NONSENSE: Playful Poems for Children Over 40
+NEAR NONSENSE: Playful Poetry for Children Over 40

 By Ed Thompson (Jill Loree’s Dad)